-Caveats: the radiosity cache does not currently work when tracking light contributions though indirect diffuse calls.
-The cache also won't produce accurate results if both sides of a surface are visible.
+Caveats: The cache won't produce accurate results if both sides of a surface are visible.

-indirect light shader

-Caustics

-Ray Tracing -> Optimizing Memory for Ray Traced Objects
+indirect light shader Caustics Ray Tracing -> Optimizing Memory for Ray Traced Objects

-12.4 Ambient Occlusion
+13.4 Ambient Occlusion

 Ambient occlusion refers to the extent to which a shading location is blocked or occluded by surrounding objects.
 It provides a good estimate of the extent to which an object is "shadowed" by surrounding objects with respect to an encompassing environment, such as the sky in an outdoor scene.
 Ambient occlusion is a faster alternative to computing indirect illumination for scenes where the soft lighting effects of hemispherical or "dome" lighting are desirable but color bleeding and bounce lighting effects aren't important.